NxPKG/khulnasoft-docs/content/zaraz/faq.md

 #### I cannot find the tool I need on Zaraz.

 The Zaraz engineering team is adding support to new tools all the time.
-You can also refer to the [community space](https://community.cloudflare.com/c/developers/integrationrequest/68) to ask for new integrations.
+You can also refer to the [community space](https://community.Khulnasoft.com/c/developers/integrationrequest/68) to ask for new integrations.

 #### I cannot get a tool to load when the website is loaded.
 Do I have to add code to my website?

-If you proxy your domain through Cloudflare, you do not need to add any code to your website.
+If you proxy your domain through Khulnasoft, you do not need to add any code to your website.
 By default, Zaraz includes an automated `Pageview` trigger.
 Some tools, like Google Analytics, automatically add a `Pageview` action that uses this trigger.
 With other tools, you will need to add it manually.
 Refer to [Get started](/zaraz/get-started/) for more information.

 #### I am a vendor.
 How can I integrate my tool with Zaraz?

 The Zaraz team is working with third-party vendors to build their own Zaraz integrations using the Zaraz SDK.
-To request a new tool integration, or to collaborate on our SDK, contact us at zaraz@cloudflare.com.
+To request a new tool integration, or to collaborate on our SDK, contact us at zaraz@Khulnasoft.com.

 ---